annie520143/COVID-19-Pneumonia-Detection/README.md

 # COVID-19-Pneumonia-Detection

 ### Introduction
+Our tsk is to classify chest x-ray image into three class: Normal, Pneumonia, COVID.
+Our method can devided into four steps.
+1. X-ray image enhancement inverse
+2. X-ray image enhancement
+3. Do lung segmataion
+4. Train pretrained model

 ### File Description
 * `lung_segmentation.py`: input original x-ray image and output two type of image, the one is coloring the lung part of the image, another will only reserve the lung part